May Theilgaard Watts: Environmental activist and educator

 May Theilgaard Watts moved in 1927 with her family moved to Ravinia, Illinois (now annexed into Highland Park, Illinois).
 She became associated with a group working to preserve natural landscapes called "Friends of Our Native Landscape", led by her neighbor Jens Jensen.
 She began speaking at local garden clubs about issues of local ecology and natural area preservation.
 Jensen, Watts, and others worked to preserve the natural beauty of Ravinia's ravine landscape and advocated for the use of native plants in garden design.

 She and her husband had a house built at 487 Groveland, Highland Park.
 The architect was John S. Van Bergen and the landscape architect was Jens Jensen.
 This property is listed on the National Register of Historic Places.

 In 1939 Watts began working as a part-time teacher at The Morton Arboretum in Lisle, Illinois; she was hired as a full-time staff naturalist in 1942.
 Watts developed popular educational programming at the Arboretum, including studies in botany, ecology, taxonomy, geology, gardening, sketching, nature literature, and creative writing.
 She also produced scientific studies and flower and tree identification guides.

 While working at the Arboretum, she wrote several books and guides that helped nonscientists to interpret the landscape.
 Her Reading the Landscape (1957) was among the most widely read and used for decades by educators.
 Watts described places ranging from backyard gardens to the Indiana Dunes to the Rocky Mountain timberline.
 She wrote a similar volume, Reading the Landscape of Europe (1971).
 She also offered her knowledge of the natural world to the public in a column written for the Chicago Tribune, called Nature Afoot.
 She presented an educational horticulture program on public television.
-After she suffered a stroke in 1961, she retired from the Arboretum that year.
+After she had a stroke in 1961, she retired from the Arboretum that year.

 Watts led efforts to establish the Illinois Prairie Path on an abandoned railroad line, which stimulated the development of the rails-to-trails programs across the country.
 Inspired by the public footpaths of Britain and by the Appalachian Trail in the eastern United States, she believed Midwestern residents needed similar recreational trails and argued for the preservation of railroad rights-of-way for public purposes.
 Her 1963 letter-to-the-editor of the Chicago Tribune warned that "bulldozers are drooling" and rapid action needed to be taken.
 She was honored at the 1971 dedication ceremony for the Illinois Prairie Path.